aspose-pdf-cloud/aspose-pdf-cloud-android/sdk/docs/PdfApi.md

 <a name="putPdfInRequestToPdfA"></a>
 # **putPdfInRequestToPdfA**
-> AsposeResponse putPdfInRequestToPdfA(outPath, type, storage, file)
+> AsposeResponse putPdfInRequestToPdfA(outPath, type, storage, password, file)

 Converts PDF document (in request content) to PdfA format and uploads resulting file to storage.